Mardi Gras Vegas

 Time to eat

 The Springs Café isn't your ordinary dining experience.
 Operated by the Culinary Academy of Las Vegas, the restaurant offers healthy and delicious food choices, including a variety of vegetarian options.
 Guests can dine indoors or enjoy expansive views of the Strip and the Las Vegas valley from the patio.
+The cafe will be temporarily closed for remodel now - March 31, 2014.

 Time to play